 Time Series metadata

-The metadata not only describe each series in a consistent manner, but also facilitate navigation and interrogation of the data held in Time Series Spreadsheets.
+The metadata items describe each series in a consistent manner and facilitates navigation and interrogation of the data held in Time Series Spreadsheets.

 Series Descriptions do not uniquely identify a Time Series, and must be used in conjunction with other Series metadata, including the title of the Time Series Spreadsheet, to differentiate between similar data items.
 Series' descriptions are not necessarily unique either across or within ABS Time Series outputs.

-ABS Time Series data are commonly presented in one or more of three distinct Series Types; Original, Seasonally Adjusted or Trend.
+ABS Time Series data is commonly presented in one or more of three distinct Series Types - Original, Seasonally Adjusted or Trend.

 Series ID (Series Identifiers)

-Each data series presented in a Time Series File has its own unique Series Identifier.
-This Series ID can be used as a unique and stable "key" for selecting and describing a time series.
+Each data series presented in a Time Series File has its own unique Series Identifier which can be used as a unique and stable "key" for selecting and describing a time series.